eopf-toolkit/eopf-tooling-guide/docs/tutorials/stac_zarr/R/eopf_zarr.md

 chunks required for their use case, rather than the entire zip archive.
 There is no need to download all data before processing it, and data can be **lazy-loaded** so that it is only downloaded when required.
-The [Data Retrieval and Efficiency](TODO) section shows how this is more efficient in terms of both network bandwidth and compute resources.
+The [Comparisons](#comparisons) section shows how this is more efficient in terms of both network bandwidth and compute resources.

 The following section will contrast the processes for working with EOPF Zarr versus the SAFE format, showing that Zarr takes less code, time,